 Requisitions on title

-Under standard practice, the purchaser's solicitor has 7 working days after receipt of title deeds and documents to raise requisitions on title.
+Under common contractual practice (e.g. the Law Society Conditions of Sale), the purchaser's solicitor typically has 7 working days after receipt of title deeds and documents to raise requisitions on title.
+This is a market convention, not a statutory requirement — the actual period depends on the terms of the particular contract.

 Important: requisitions can be raised out of time if they go to the root of the contract or concern matters not apparent from the documents provided.